 Fares from FLL

-Analysis of estimated fares from 2019 suggests that FLL underperformed quite significantly.
+Analysis of estimated fares in 2019, obtained from OAG Traffic Analyzer, suggests that FLL underperformed quite significantly.
 Despite being 4% longer in distance than the carrier’s US average, it seems to have had a 20% lower one-way fare over Dubai and a 21% lower P2P fare.
 This seems to reflect lower premium demand and it would have helped to drive its SLF.